vbounyasit/MyDataFramework/README.md

 - [PureConfig](https://github.com/pureconfig/pureconfig)
 - [Scopt](https://github.com/scopt/scopt)
 - [Slf4j](https://www.slf4j.org/)

-## About me
-I am a data engineer who have been working with [Apache Spark](https://spark.apache.org/) for almost two years and have found a particular interest for this field.
-I am passionate about tackling innovative and complex challenges.

-The reason I have decided to write this project was primarily for learning purposes, but more importantly, because through my experience at a company with some large scale data processing projects, I have realized that some parts of my projects were almost or exactly the same from one project to another (such as data extraction, result data persistence or Unit/Integration tests).

-I felt that something could be done about this, and that the data engineer community could have a use for something like that.
-Moreover, in order to deepen my understanding of Spark and the Scala language, what better way to practice than by building my own project from scratch?

 ## License
 The DataFlow Framework is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).